-When DRIVER'S DOOR 1ST is selected only the driver's door will unlock on the first press of the remote keyless entry unlock button and require a second press to unlock the remaining locked doors.
-When REMOTE UNLOCK ALL DOORS is selected all of the doors will unlock at the first press of the remote keyless entry unlock button.
+When DRIVER'S DOOR 1ST is selected only the driver's door will unlock on the first press of the Remote Keyless Entry (RKE) transmitter UNLOCK button and requires a second press to unlock the remaining locked doors.
+When REMOTE UNLOCK ALL DOORS is selected all of the doors will unlock at the first press of the RKE transmitter UNLOCK button.
 Press and hold the EVIC button when in this display until "DRIVER'S DOOR 1ST" or "ALL DOORS" appears to make your selection.